 As we get more comfortable driving, the methods we used while trying to impress tend to take a backseat.
 Whether that’s becoming lazy with your hand placement on the wheel or not indicating every time, it’s easy to pick up bad habits from the drivers around you.
 Try and maintain good habits whenever you’re behind the wheel to set a good example for your children.

 Many drivers underestimate the importance of mirrors – no matter how long they’ve been behind the wheel.
 One that people often forget, is the small handle at the bottom of your rear-view mirror.
 It protects your vision if there’s a bright light behind you.
 Remind your children of this, especially when driving on the motorway at night.
+Although a lot of newer cars have auto dimming rear view mirrors, it's important to be vigilant.
 Drivers who know the smallest of tips and tricks are often the safest.

 When we become more comfortable on the road or familiar with our surroundings, people tend to driver faster than recommended.
 Speed limits are the maximum speed for fair conditions, so you should drive below them if it’s raining, there’s low visibility or, any other conditions that make it more difficult to drive safely like parked cars.
 To set a good example, always be conscious of changing speed limits.